Sanjay-145/basic-nn-model/README.md

 ### STEP 4:

-Build the Neural Network Model and compile the model.
+Build the Neural Network Model with hidden layer 1 - 5 neurons , hidden layer 2 - 3 neurons and compile the model.

 ### STEP 5: